AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `events:create-event-provider`

-Create a custom event provider in Adobe I/O Events for this instance.
-If you do not specify the label and description options, they must be defined in the system app/etc/event-types.json file.

 ```bash
 bin/magento events:create-event-provider [--label [LABEL]] [--description [DESCRIPTION]]events:provider:create
 ```

 Create a custom event provider in Adobe I/O Events for this instance.
 If you do not specify the label and description options, they must be defined in the system app/etc/event-types.json file.

 ### `--label`

 A label to define your custom provider.